Photos to Make You Want to Visit Jordan, Petra

-But beautiful Jordan is so much more than just Petra – it's ancient Roman ruins at Jerash, it's exciting cities like Amman, and most of all it's its many many friendly people :) Here are 58 photos to show you how beautiful Jordan is, which will hopefully make you want to visit!
+But beautiful Jordan is so much more than just Petra.
+The rest of the country is often over-looked in favour of the bucket-list topper.
+And I firmly believe that that's an oversight.
+Jordan is ancient Roman ruins at Jerash, it's exciting bustling cities like Amman and it's made up of some of the kindest people I've ever met.
+Here are 58 photos to show you how beautiful Jordan is, with the intention to hopefully make you want to visit!

 Jerash Photos Jordan

-What was particularly interesting is the way that the modern city has grown next to the ancient ruins, walking down the street on one side you'll have these traditional Jordanian buildings made of limestone:
+What I found interesting is the way that the modern city has grown and expanded next to the ancient ruins, walking down the street on one side you'll have these modern Jordanian buildings made of limestone:

 And right next to them on the other side, you'll have the ruins of a Greco-Roman settlement, Gerasa: